cult-of-coders/apollo/docs/morpher.md

     type: 'User'
     collection: () => collection,
     // In the mutation methods you can perform propper checks, you get access to the context
-    // You have ability to extract use from ctx `ctx.userId` or `ctx.user`
+    // You have ability to extract user from ctx `ctx.userId` or `ctx.user`
     update: (ctx, {selector, modifier, modifiedFields, modifiedTopLevelFields}) => true,
     insert: (ctx, {document}) => true,
     remove: (ctx, {selector}) => true,